Undergraduate Research and Creative Activities Funds

 • One application per student for one project.
 Each student is required to write his/her own application.
 Copying from another student applicant will be considered as plagiarism and will be penalized accordingly.

-• Requests for materials that could be obtained in another manner (e.g., a book available at the library, software available for free at KSU) will not be funded.
+• Requests for materials that could be obtained in another manner (e.g. a book available at the library, software available for free at KSU) will not be funded.

 • Violation of safety protocols or misuse of funds will result in ineligibility for future funding from the Office of Undergraduate for at least one year.
 The appropriate penalty will be determined by the Director of Undergraduate Research.
 Students found to misuse resources, including funding, from the Office of Undergraduate Research will be considered as violators of the KSU Code of Conduct and will be reported to the Department Student Conduct and Academic Integrity.

 • After being notified of the award, recipients will have eight weeks to submit requests for purchasing.
-An extension can potentially be granted at the discretion of the Director for Undergraduate Research.
-Recipients must contact the Office of Undergraduate Research (our@kennesaw.edu) within eight weeks after the initial notification.
-Otherwise, the funding will be considered forfeited.
+Recipients must contact the Office of Undergraduate Research (our@kennesaw.edu) within eight weeks after the initial notification, otherwise the funding will be considered forfeited.

 • This can potentially include abstract(s) of the project results and a list of the presentations/ publications/exhibitions from the work completed.